serbanMora/selenium-project1/README.md

 # Selenium Project Overview

 This personal project is focused on automating test cases for saucedemo.com website, a demo e-commerce website using Selenium WebDriver with the Page Object Model (POM) design pattern.
-It includes various page objects for interacting with different sections of the application, a configuration class for setting up the WebDriver, and test cases for executing the automated tests.
+It includes various page objects for interacting with different sections of the application, a configuration class for setting up the WebDriver and test cases for executing the automated tests.

-To run the tests, navigate to your project directory and execute the following command:
+To run the tests, navigate to project directory and execute the following command:
 	```mvn test```, this will trigger Maven to compile the project and run the test cases defined in the project.

 * Test Cases execution demo in Chrome: